syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Data-population.md

 Now, run the application to render the below output:

 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStartedUnbound2036228865).

+##ResetTreeViewItems

+Using the [ResetTreeViewItems](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~ResetTreeViewItems.html) method you can reset the visible treeview items.
+If parameter is null, visible treeview items will reset.
+If you are passing the `data object` as parameter, particular treeview item will reset.

+{% tabs %}
+{% highlight c# %}
+treeView.ResetTreeViewItems();
+{% endhighlight %}
+{% endtabs %}

+##RefreshView

+You can refresh the view by using the [RefreshView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~RefreshView.html) method.
+It will be used to refresh the items in the treeview at runtime while updating the view.

+{% tabs %}
+{% highlight c# %}
+treeView.RefreshView();
+{% endhighlight %}
+{% endtabs %}